Kevin Clingan led the ride, with 19 participants. He reports

 Thanks to Dave and Keith, ride leaders, and to Dave for the photo from the Showgrounds.

-Thanks to ride leader Bill for this report and photos.
+Thanks to David S, ride leader for this report and photos.

 As there were more than 10 riders, we split into two groups.
 The Drysdale magpie on High Street, on the town side of the railway station, is still actively swooping riders.
 Robert and Tina rode from Portarlington and joined us for morning tea.

 Sixteen riders (including (Dr) Mike from GTC) left South Geelong in two groups.
 Along the way we picked-up Gavan, Ron L. (GTC) and Doug creating the largest number of Thursday riders since before COVID-19.

 As usual, Cafe Zoo were right on to it with tables ready for us in the front garden and courtyard.
 In future, I recommend the ride leader should appoint someone to lead each group, to help things run more smoothly.
 No incidents occurred and the High Street magpie has ceased surveillance operations!
 Yay!!

 Only five riders started from South Geelong with Gavan joining us en route.
 It was a very relaxed and enjoyable ride.
 To avoid the busy roundabout at the top of High St, and having to turn right off Murradoc Road, we stayed on the BRT past the railway station and until it meets the new bypass road.
 The two electric bike riders made very easy work of the long climb up to the cycle path and we then coasted down to the Murradoc Road roundabout where we turned left and headed for the cafe where we received good service and nice coffee.

 Thanks to ride leader Kevin for this report and photo.

 Sixteen riders left the show grounds at 9am, to be met by Gavan at Coppards Road.
 On the way Peter got a puncture and decided to go home, and Joe went with him.
 Cafe Zoo was very busy, and they were turning people away.
 The ride back was uneventful.